zwilsoncc/docs/pages/docs/features/env-and-secrets.md

 How about other programming languages?
 The same mechanism applies to any project with a `Dockerfile`.
 The variables you include will be available to your `RUN` and `CMD` instructions.

-You can even <InternalLink href="/docs/deployment-types/node#ignoring-devdependencies">prevent</InternalLink> `devDependencies` from being installed using a environment variable!
+You can even <InternalLink href="/docs/deployment-types/node#ignoring-devdependencies">prevent</InternalLink> `devDependencies` from being installed using an environment variable!

 Finally, our <InternalLink href="/api">API</InternalLink> users will find the new /now/secrets REST endpoints useful.